 Connect welding cables to the "TO WORK" and "ELECTRODE" studs.
 Start the engine.
 Set the "Polarity" switch to the desired polarity.
 The "RANGE" switch markings indicate the maximum current for that range as well as the typical electrode size for that range.
 The "OUTPUT" Control provides fine adjustment of the welding current within the select range.
 For maximum output within a selected range set the "OUTPUT" Control at 10.
-For minimum output within a selected range set the "OUTPUT" Control at 5. ("OUT-PUT" Control settings below 5 may reduce arc stability) For best overall welding performance set the "RANGE" Switch to the lowest setting and the OUT-PUT" Control near the maximum to achieve the desired welding current.
+For minimum output within a selected range set the "OUTPUT" Control settings below 5 may reduce arc stability) For best overall welding performance set the "RANGE" Switch to the lowest setting and the OUTPUT" Control near the maximum to achieve the desired welding current.